-The main considerations are what you need during labour and what you and your baby need after the birth.
+The main considerations are what you and your baby need after the birth.

 When to pack for hospital

-Early in your third trimester is a great time to get organised.
+Early in your third trimester (after 29 weeks and until you have your baby) is a great time to get organised.
 Think about what you might want to take with you, and set these items aside.